Pain In Top Of Thigh

 When To See A Doctor

-If you have pain in the top of the thigh associated with any of the following symptoms, seek medical attention:
+If you have pain in the top of the thigh associated with any of the following symptoms, seek urgent medical attention:

 • Severe or persistent pain in top of thigh